scorpido74/azure-docs.nl-nl/articles/iot-hub/iot-hub-devguide-query-language.md

 GROUP BY properties.reported.telemetryConfig.status
 ```

-De formele syntaxis voor GROUP BY is:
+De formele syntaxis voor GROEP BY is:

 ```
 GROUP BY <group_by_element>